cco24/cchen24.github.io/projects/project-2.md

 After reading it though, I realized this wasn't going to be my ideal "replacement" method for texting via laptop, but I was still interested in seeing the process and result of creating this Python program while also learning what Twilio is and how to use it.
 Twilio is a service that provides APIs for video, messaging, and voice communication for web and mobile applications.
 Before writing any actual code, I had to sign up for an account on their website in order to use their service.
 With that account, I could then register for a single Twilio phone number to send SMS messages from.
 Using the aforementioned book as my guide, I then began writing my program, with the following being the general layout of the code: import the necessary Twilio module, create a Client with my account SID and authentication token, and call the necessary function associated with that Client to send an SMS message from my Twilio number to my personal number.
 A result of my program is shown in the above picture: "hi from me" is the actual message I wrote while "Sent from your Twilio trial account" is the header that accompanies every message sent on a trial account, which was what I signed up for.

-What I learned from this experience wasn't how to get around not being able to send and receive text messages between an iPhone and Windows machine, but the existence of a service that can be used in other amazing ways.